aleksati/hardanger-fiddle-performance-analysis/README.md

 ## Additional Suggestions / Further Work

+* Instead of manually editing the beat onset and durations, maybe have one button that instantly quantizes the performance.
+And another button that recreates the performance variations again.

 * None of the tools explore the timing patterns of ornamentations or how they relate to the "regular" notes.
 This could be worth looking into.

 * In relation to tool nr.1; when changing the beat durations and ratios, we only do so locally.
 A nice idea would be to make a new tool, based on 1 and 2, where a local beat duration change would result in similar changes being made to all of it's associated harmonic patterns.